silverback-ventures/code-challenges/backend/portfolios/README.md

 - `shares`, `valuation` and `total_value` must be precise to the 8th decimal place and may be large numbers

-- `percentage`s should add up to 100%
+- `percentage`s should be integers (no fractional part) and always add up to 100

 - the sum of `shares * valuation` must add up to `total_value`